JetBrains/teamcity-documentation/topics/subscribing-to-notifications.md

 <note product="tc">

-\* Email and Jabber notifications are sent only if the System Administrator has configured the SMTP and Jabber servers respectively in __Administration | Server Administration__.
+\* Email notifications are sent only if the System Administrator has configured the SMTP server in __Administration | Server Administration__.
 System Administrators can also [change the templates](customizing-notifications.md) used for notifications.

 </note>